 Rationale for Assumptions: The information and analysis used in selecting each assumption (except for economic assumptions and mortality tables) that has a significant effect on this actuarial valuation is shown in the Actuarial Experience Study dated October 29, 2015 (as prepared by Buck Consultants).
 Economic assumptions, including inflation, investment return, and assumed cost-of-living adjustment increases were studied and adopted by the Board on July 13, 2017.
 Mortality table assumptions were studied and adopted by the Board on September 25, 2017.
+The next Actuarial Experience study will be performed in 2020 for the July 1, 2021 valuation.

-Roll-forward Techniques: The results as of June 30, 2017, are based on the results of the Vermont State completed by Buck Consultants, adjusted forward, using standard actuarial techniques.
+Roll-forward Techniques: The results as of June 30, 2018, are based on the results of the Vermont State adjusted forward, using standard actuarial techniques.

-Employees' Retirement System Actuarial Valuation Report as of June 30, 2016, as
+Employees' Retirement System Actuarial Valuation Report as of June 30, 2017